Halong Bay, Vietnam

 Bhaya Premium has fewer cabins between 5-7 so is much smaller and all the rooms have balconies.
 Again this can be for 1 or 2 nights.

-The Au Co boat is the most luxurious one and it specializes in 2-night itineraries only.
+The Au Co boat is the most luxurious one and it specialises in 2-night itineraries only.
 There are 30 cabins on board and they are very spacious as well as there being an on board spa and Jacuzzi.

 The culinary experience you journey through is superb.
 Unsurprisingly much of the food is fresh, bought from markets or sourced from the sea and the talented chefs are very creative in meeting preferences.
 Meal times on board the boat are a grand affair and always looked forward to.